 “Traveling and camping with horses is fairly common in the US.
 We’ve met many folks who take riding vacations with their horses.
 Usually the trip is a week or two long in the summer but there are others who spend four to six months at a time.
 Many of these are retirees who bring their horses to Arizona or Florida for the winter.
 They are known as “snowbirds”, migrating south annually to escape the cold.
 There is a very small community of full-timers traveling with horses.
 At 36 years old, we are by far the youngest of them and receive a bit of good natured ribbing about our honorary senior citizen status.”

-Q: How did you prepare the horses for this life on the road?
+Q: How did you prepare the horses for horse riding across the USA?

 “We began our trip with one horse.
 Mackenzie is a fourteen year old Cleveland Bay and Thoroughbred mare.
 I wasn’t sure how she would adjust to this lifestyle.
 It was always a possibility that we’d need to call it quits if she had a hard time.
 With that in mind, I tried to expose her to as much as possible before leaving home.
 She got a little bit of camping experience prior to embarking on our travels when we competed in endurance and competitive trail rides.
 She was exposed to all types of sights and sounds at home and on local trails; cars, tractors, gun shots, livestock, tents, and more.